cassandro-m/cassandro-m/README.md

 ## Hey, I'm Cassandro 👋

-💼 I'm a passionate Data Scientist with 3+ years of expertise.
+💼 I'm a passionate Data Scientist/ML Engineer with 3+ years of expertise.

 🤖 I don't like routine and automate every repetitive task that I can.